ropensci/roweb3/content/blog/2023-04-03-cran-to-git/index.md

  - Historical statistics on development activity and contributors
  - Project metadata, such as keywords

 R-universe automatically analyses all this information, uses it to rank and classify packages, and presents the data via the [r-universe.dev](https://r-universe.dev) web user interfaces and APIs.
-For this reason we really want to know the true Git home and owner of a package, regardless of wether there is a copy on CRAN or BioConductor.
+For this reason we really want to know the official Git url and owner, even when a copy of the package exists on CRAN or BioConductor.

 ## How we determine the upstream source